acq/cs-notes/data-structures/bloom-filter.md

 * Google Chrome stores a bloom filter in the browser for a list of malicious URLs.
 If a URL matches the bloom filter, a request to Google is made to ensure it is indeed a malicious URL.

 * Medium uses a bloom filter to avoid recommending previously read articles.

+### Extensions

+Instead of storing just one bit per cell, a bloom filter can be used as an approximate counter.
+The size of counters is generally ~3-4 bits.

+This also allows to delete elements.

+Caution: it is impossible to exceed the initial capacitiy without recreating the bloom filter (alternative: CBF (counting bloom filters) which can scale but require 50% more space).